MLCS-Yonsei/llm_on_jssp/README.md

 ---
 ### 1. LLM1 (From Language to Matrix)

-- **Purpose**: Converts natural language prompts into structured job matrices
-- **Input**: Natural language job description (prompt)
-- **Output**: JSON object containing:
-  - Matrix format of the job schedule
-  - Label information (e.g., best solver criteria)
-- **Dataset**:
-  - 5000 synthetic samples
-  - Randomly generated combinations of:
-    - Number of jobs and operations
-    - Machine assignments
-    - Processing durations
+LLM1 is designed to convert natural language prompts into structured job matrices.
+Its input is a natural language job description (prompt), and the output is a JSON object containing both the matrix representation of the job schedule and associated label information (such as the best solver criterion).
+The model was trained on a dataset of 5000 synthetically generated samples, which include randomly varied numbers of jobs and operations, different machine assignments, and diverse processing durations.

 ---
 ### 2. Integrated Optimizer